 Your account lives in Finance → Accounts and shows a balance per currency.
 If your employer pays in USD and you also do work for a company paying in EUR, you’ll see separate USD and EUR balances.
 You can:- Hold the balance as long as you want; nothing forces a withdrawal

-- Withdraw part or all to your linked bank account at any time
+- Withdraw part or all to your linked payout method at any time

 - See every credit and withdrawal in Finance → Transactions